evilfeonix/HUNTER/README.md

 6. Hunter track down victims movement in our malicious website
 6. Hunter report any error concerning accessing camera and GPS location

->**Tips: If Hunter report accessing GPS location error, then use `geo-phone` or `ip-info-fetcher` to mapped victims approximately location based on their phone number or ip address, recommended to used `geo-phone`**.

 # **OS used**:
 - Termux